Kazunori Yamauchi: Honors

 In 2013, Yamauchi had a street named in honor of him in the city of Ronda.
 Named "Paseo de Kazunori Yamauchi", the street snakes around the Parador de Ronda.
 According to Ronda's city mayor Maria de la Paz Fernandez Lobato, "There is no doubt that his work has a huge cultural resonance with people today.
 He has driven the racing game genre to new levels of realism and his creations are as much art as technology.
 Ronda’s association with Gran Turismo is also a reflection that our ancient city is a modern, vibrant place to live and very much part of the 21st century."

 In 2015, Yamauchi was awarded the "Grand Prize of Creativity" at the 30th International Automobile Festival in Paris, for his contributions to the automotive industry.

 In 2017, Yamauchi was awarded an honorary degree in vehicle engineering from University of Modena and Reggio Emilia.

+Yamauchi made a cameo in the 2023 film Gran Turismo, playing a sushi chef, with actor Takehiro Hira portraying a fictional version of the former.